 The fast pace of scientific and digital progress, combined with socio-political and economic uncertainty, requires a mindset that can imagine the future to create solutions that are not only based on data and certainty.

 In the case of business, design thinking’s relevance has been noted across sectors and in a range of contexts.
 For example, according to McKinsey & Company, design thinking “can deliver a compelling end product and be disruptive enough to transform a company’s culture.

 “The methodology is based on the insight that optimising individual touchpoints is insufficient to deliver a truly satisfactory overall journey—what is required is an end-to-end redesign.
 It is also informed by the understanding that consumers today do not separate products or services from the experience of buying and owning them.
 As a result, the entire “package” needs to be carefully designed.”

-During this course, students will also learn skills crucial for their future world of work, be introduced to working in culturally and cognitively diverse teams from various disciplines, discover innovative digital learning tools, and build their creative confidence.
+During this course, students will be introduced to working in culturally and cognitively diverse teams from various disciplines, discovering innovative digital learning tools, and building creative confidence.

 Join the class of 2023.
 Apply for the Foundation Programme in Design Thinking today: https://dschoolafrika.org/learn-design-thinking/academic-student-courses/foundation-programme-in-design-thinking/